 How long have you been a pilot?
 Tell us a little bit about your career so far.

 I did my first flight in 1997 in general aviation.
 In 1999, after passing the Alitalia “ab initio” course selection, I started my formation to be an Airline Pilot.
-I finished the course in the spring of 2001, but after the events of September 11, I saw my hire delayed by 1 year.
+I finished the course in the spring of 2001, but after the events of September 11, I saw my hire for the pilot jobs delayed by 1 year.

 In September 2002, I joined the airline, Alitalia where I flew ERJ145, ERJ170 and MD80 as a First Officer.
 Alitalia went bankrupt in 2008 and laid off 800 pilots – I was one of them.